brittni-and-the-polar-bear/generative-art-library/docs/palettes/add-new-palette.md

 # Step 6: Add the Palette to the `Palette` Maps

 Add the color to the `Palette` map matching its category and any parent categories, using the `setUndefinedKey` method.
 The key will be the `NAME` property, and the value will be the `Palette` object.

 Add the color to the `Palette` map for all palettes, using the `setUndefinedKey` method.
 The key will be the `NAME` property, and the value will be the `Palette` object.

+If the palette is a gradient (i.e. the `IS_GRADIENT` property is set to `true`), add the color to the `Palette` map for gradient palettes, using the `setUndefinedKey` method.
+The key will be the `NAME` property, and the value will be the `Palette` object.

 [Table of Contents](#table-of-contents)